Oil Rallies On MidEast Tensions, Stocks Weighed By Trade Remarks - UrduPoint

 "The hot and then cold and then hot and cold again US-China trade vibes continue to rattle markets," said Rodrigo Catril at National Australia Bank.

-Shanghai shed one percent, while Singapore dropped 0.3 percent, with Taipei, Manila and Bangkok also lower, though there were gains in Seoul, Sydney, Wellington and Jakarta.
+Shanghai shed more than one percent, while Singapore and Seoul each dropped 0.2 percent.
+Taipei and Manila also fell, though there were small gains in Sydney, Wellington and Jakarta.
 Tokyo was closed for a holiday.

-Mumbai rallied 3.3 percent, extending last week's more than five percent surge that was fuelled by the government's decision to slash corporation tax by almost a third.

-In early trade London rose 0.2 percent, but Frankfurt fell 0.3 percent and Paris dropped 0.2 percent.